FYI, Body Positivity Is Not

 “

-Body acceptance (regardless of body size) is not at odds with motivation to engage in healthy behaviours.
+Body acceptance (regardless of body size) is not at odds with motivation to engage in healthy behaviors.

 Rebecca Puhl, PhD, deputy director for the Rudd Center for Food Policy & Obesity and professor in the department of human development and family studies at UConn